rokmetro/logging-library/README.md

 - traceID- generated once for an incoming request.
 - spanID- generated for each new API call.
 - prevSpanID- spanID of the previous function
-- stackTrace- list of function calls made so far
 - context- map for other unstructured context data

 If client sends a request to service 1, a trace-id and span-id is generated for service 1.
 If it makes any calls to other microservices, a span-id gets generated for each subsequent service, but trace-id stays the same.